-Prior to a discussion of Medicaid’s benefits for persons with Alzheimer’s or other forms of dementia, it is helpful to provide an explanation about what the Medicaid program is.
+Prior to a discussion of Medicaid’s benefits for persons with Alzheimer’s or other forms of dementia, it is helpful to understand what the Medicaid program is.
 Persons who fully understand Medicaid and its sub-programs may want to skip this section of the article.
-Medicaid is health insurance for low-income Americans (more on Medicaid eligibility follows).
+Medicaid is health insurance for low-income Americans (more on Medicaid low income eligibility follows).
 Medicaid should not be confused with Medicare.
 Medicare is health insurance for all Americans, aged 65+ regardless of their income.
 Medicaid, unlike Medicare, pays for many non-medical services that persons with Alzheimer’s or other dementias require.

 Critical to understanding Medicaid, is understanding the difference between institutional Medicaid and Home and Community Based Services (HCBS).
 Institutional Medicaid is provided in nursing homes.
 Home and Community Based Services, as implied by the name, are Medicaid services provided to individuals living at home or “in the community”.
-The phrase in the community typically refers to assisted living residences or assisted living specifically designed for persons with dementia called “Memory Care”.
+The phrase “in the community” includes assisted living residences or assisted living specifically designed for persons with dementia called “Memory Care”.

 Institutional / nursing home Medicaid is an entitlement in all 50 US states, meaning should the individual be eligible for Medicaid, the state must pay for their nursing home care.
-HCBS (Medicaid services at home) in most states are not entitlements, meaning a person can be eligible for the program but may be placed on a wait list for services.
+HCBS (Medicaid services at home or in memory care residences) in most states is not an entitlement, meaning a person can be eligible for the program but may be placed on a wait list for services.
 Wait lists in some states can be several years long (although, admittedly these are extreme cases).

 Note that many states have their own names for their Medicaid program.
-For example, in California it is called Medi-Cal and in Massachusetts, MassHealth.
-Also be aware that HCBS are sometimes called Medicaid Waivers.
+For example, in California it is called Medi-Cal and in Massachusetts, MassHealth and in Tennessee, TennCare.
+Also be aware that HCBS are sometimes called Medicaid Waivers or 1915 Waivers.

 Did You Know?
 The American Council on Aging offers a free Medicaid Eligibility Test.
 It is not an application, nor is it bidding.
 However, it provides a quick and simple answer to understand Medicaid eligibility.
 Learn more.